 Extra propane is a must-have for RV camping.

-Propane: Propane is like magic potion for your RV.
-It’s cheaper than gas and can be utilized for cooking, cooling, heating and refrigeration.
+Propane: Propane is like a magic potion for your RV.
+It’s cheaper than gas and can be utilized for cooking, cooling, heating, and refrigeration.
 Load up on extra tanks at the closest town to your campsite.
 Remember to practice proper propane precautions: Never use propane while driving and ensure tanks are safely secured to the outside of your RV.

 Make-Ahead Meals: Pre-cooked cuisine works wonders for your first and last meal, as well as activity-packed days.
-Thse are deifnitley a must-have for RV camping!
+These are definitely a must-have for RV camping!
 When planning your menu, think crockpot classics like chili and soup.
 Pack in resealable bags and freeze until you’re ready to chow down.

 Water Hookup Helpers: It takes a team of tools to keep campsite water clean, accessible, and regulated.
 A few things you’ll need: